Galen Partners

 Post in 2003

-ONI Medical Systems, Inc. specializes in the development and marketing of magnetic resonance imaging systems, particularly focusing on musculoskeletal extremity imaging.
-Its flagship product, the MSK-Extreme scanner, is designed to provide detailed imaging of various body parts, including the hand, wrist, elbow, foot, ankle, and knee.
-The company serves a diverse clientele, including hospitals, imaging centers, and orthopedic practices across the United States and Canada.
-In addition to its domestic market, ONI Medical Systems distributes its products internationally, reaching customers in several countries, including those in Europe and South America.
+ONI Medical Systems, Inc. is a developer of advanced magnetic resonance imaging systems, focusing on innovative solutions for healthcare providers.
+Its flagship product, MSK-Extreme, is a specialized musculoskeletal extremity scanner designed to capture detailed images of the hand, wrist, elbow, foot, ankle, and knee.
+The company primarily serves hospitals, imaging centers, and orthopedic practices across the United States and Canada, while also extending its reach through distribution partners in various countries, including those in Europe and South America.
+By providing cutting-edge imaging technology, ONI Medical Systems enhances diagnostic capabilities and improves patient care in the realm of musculoskeletal health.

 Specialized Health Products International